Frequently Asked Questions

 The University of Edinburgh has guidance on what level of qualification would be expected for students from different countries.
 Please access the website and look for information concerning the country where you did your degree.

-The programme will be taught in English, but you will also receive instruction in French, Spanish and German to help with your daily life during your mobilities in France, Spain and Germany.
+The programme will be taught in English, but you will also receive language courses in French and Spanish to help with your daily life during your mobilities.

 All applicants must provide evidence of proficiency in English.